Macmod/godap/README.md

 # Disclaimers

-* Although some features might work with OpenLDAP (mainly in the explorer/search pages), the main focus of this tool is Active Directory.
+* The main focus of this tool is Active Directory.
+If your target is not an Active Directory LDAP server, it's advised to set the `--backend` flag (available in versions above v2.10.4) to specify the "flavor" of your server, hiding features that aren't useful to you, and adapting others to work with your backend.

 * All features were tested and seem to be working properly on a Windows Server 2019, but this tool is highly experimental and I cannot test it extensively - I don't take responsibility for modifications that you execute and end up impacting your environment.
 If you observe any unexpected behaviors please [let me know](https://github.com/Macmod/godap/issues/new) so I can try to fix it.

 # License